CorentiOS/corentiOS/README.md

 ## 🔭 About Personal Stuffs:
-* 📚 I'm currently learning mobile development, specifically the Swift language, and have also started creating tweaks.
-If you have any ideas, feel free to get in touch with me!
+* 📚 Currently immersing myself in mobile development, with a focus on mastering the Swift language.
+I've also ventured into creating tweaks.
+If you have any ideas, feel free to reach out!
-* 👨‍💻 I enjoy contributing to projects and building something meaningful.
+* 👨‍💻 Passionate about contributing to projects, crafting meaningful solutions, and especially enjoy translating projects to bridge language gaps.
-* 📝 I'm a tech enthusiast who is always eager to explore new technologies and trends.
+* 📝 A tech enthusiast always eager to explore new technologies and stay ahead of trends.